 Parental responsibility can only be terminated by the Court and this usually only happens if a child is adopted or the Court discharges an Order that resulted in parental responsibility being acquired.

 However, in exceptional circumstances, it is also possible for a Court to terminate a father’s parental responsibility for his child(ren).
-There have only been 3 reported cases where this has happened.
+There have only been a handful of reported cases where this has happened.